seyeoyadiran/Social-Front-End/README.md

 2. Type "npm install" in your terminal

-3. Run the command "npm start" or "npm run dev" in your terminal
+3. Run the command "npm run dev" in your terminal

 4. Enjoy :)